Rent to Buy could be your first step onto the property ladder. Read on to find out how Rent to Buy works and whether you are eligible to apply.

 Don't forget there are additional costs involved in buying and running a home (once owned) which may have been previously included in the rent you paid.
 Once you have purchased the property you will be liable to pay these costs.

-For more information about any of our available properties please contact our dedicated Sales Team on 01270 388 050 or email firstname.lastname@example.org.
-For our latest homes, please visit the Live With Us section on our website.
+For more information about any of our available properties please contact our dedicated Sales Team on 0345 678 0552 or email firstname.lastname@example.org.
+All our latest homes for sale are now available to view on homemadehomes.com.